gramps-project/gramps-web-docs/docs/administration/sync.md

 ## Usage

-Once installed, the addon is availabe in Gramps under *Tools > Family Tree Processing > Gramps&nbsp;Web&nbsp;Sync*.
+Once installed, the addon is available in Gramps under *Tools > Family Tree Processing > Gramps&nbsp;Web&nbsp;Sync*.
 Once started, and after confirming the dialog that the undo history will be discarded, the tool will ask you for the base URL (example: `https://mygrampsweb.com/`) of your Gramps Web instance, your username, and password.
 You need an account with owner privileges To sync changes back to your remote database.
 The username and URL will be stored in plain text in your Gramps user directory, the password will only be stored if `keyring` is installed (see above).

 If there are any changes, the tool will display a confirmation dialog before applying the changes.
 (At present, the confirmation dialog only shows the Gramps IDs of the affected objects.)